SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 ## `moved successfully` message

 Simulator returns that message when he agent doesn't bump into something while moving.

-There's no payload in this message.
+Message doesn't have any payload.

 ## `there you see` message